large pink lips on woman's face depicting healthy skin from collagen

 12 Collagen-Rich Foods for a Healthier Body

-Did you know that one-third of our body's total protein is collagen?
-It also makes up three-quarters of our skin's dry weight.
+Did you know that one-third of your body's total protein is collagen?
+It also makes up about three-quarters of the dry weight of your skin.

 Benchmark for a Healthier Body